narbehaj/ssl-checker/README.md

   -c FILENAME.CSV, --csv FILENAME.CSV
                         Enable CSV file export
   -j, --json            Enable JSON in the output
-  -a, --analyze         Enable SSL security analysis on the host -p, --pretty          Print pretty and more human readable Json -h, --help            Show this help message and exit
+  -a, --analyze         Enable SSL security analysis on the host.
+  -p, --pretty          Print pretty and more human readable Json -h, --help            Show this help message and exit
 ```